nexwinds/nexdb-app/README.md

 ## 🛠️ Troubleshooting

-If you encounter issues during installation or when accessing the panel, we provide several scripts to help:
+If you encounter issues during installation or when accessing the panel, we provide comprehensive scripts to help:

 ### Common Issues